 Category: Social Media

 Mary Lorenz, CareerBuilder writer

 As you’ve probably heard by now, professional networking is an essential skill — some might call it a “necessary evil” — that can help you further your career.
 The people you meet through networking can point you to your next career move, act as references for jobs you’re applying for and mentor you in ways you never thought possible.

 Congratulations — you’re a new or soon-to-be college graduate and you’re ready to conquer the working world.
 But before you can begin your conquest, you’ll need more than just a resume and cover letter to showcase yourself and demonstrate your competence to potential employers.
 You need to develop a personal brand.

 If your current boss, or the hiring manager at your target employer, were to do an internet search on your name right now what would she find?
 Facebook photos of you donning a controversial Halloween costume or chugging a beer?
 A slew of information about dozens of other people with the same name as you?
 Or maybe she wouldn’t find anything at all because there’s little to no evidence online that you even exist.
-Continue reading What Will Employers Find Online When They Search Your Name?

 The Internet has completely transformed the job search, with job seekers moving from circling newspaper ads to searching online job boards and using social-media tools.…